 - i.
 Planning.
-The Flow Way System must be designed to the following standards and incrementally constructed as development proceeds: - All elements of the stormwater management system must be designed to prevent negative impacts to adjacent areas and to receiving water bodies.
-The developer must establish a permanent water quality monitoring system to demonstrate that adjacent properties and receiving bodies of water are not being negatively impacted by water not meeting standards.
-The proposed monitoring system requires approval by St. Lucie County in consultation with SFWMD prior to construction of the surface water management system. - Water attenuation and discharge criteria must use the 10-year, 3-day storm event with a peak discharge rate of 2.6 inches per 24 hours, or the criteria required by SFWMD, whichever is more restrictive.
-Each portion of the Flow Way System must meet all permitting criteria required by SFWMD. - 3) Best Management Practices must be used to ensure water quality. - 4) Before final approval is granted to excavate, a Phase I environmental assessment, and if warranted a Phase II environmental assessment, shall be submitted to St. Lucie County.
-If levels of contaminants in the soil such as pesticides, herbicides, and metals are found to exceed state standards, the area shall be remediated or the site redesigned to accommodate stormwater management in another location. - 5) Once St. Lucie County creates an institutional structure to facilitate the implementation of the Flow Way System, further approvals must be in accordance with that structure. - ii.
+The Flow Way System must be designed to the following standards and incrementally constructed as development proceeds: - 1) The system must be designed to minimize the need for harmful discharges of freshwater to the estuary, both in terms of water quality and water quantity. - 2) Water attenuation and discharge criteria must use the 10-year, 3-day storm event with a peak discharge rate of 2.6 inches per 24 hours, or the criteria required by SFWMD, whichever is more restrictive.
+Each portion of the flow way system must meet all permitting criteria required by SFWMD. - 3) Best Management Practices must be used to ensure water quality. - ii.
 Maintenance.
 The long-term operation, management, and maintenance of the overall system should be conducted by a single entity responsible to meet the performance criteria set forth for the regional system.
-These responsibilities shall include the following: - 1) Provide connectivity between Towns, Villages, and other developments; - 2) Manage the health of the aquatic system; - 3) Manage the fish and wildlife values; - 4) Provide navigability between Towns and Village; and - 5) Provide and implement mitigation as needed.
+These responsibilities shall include the following: - 1) Provide connectivity and navigability between Towns, Villages, and other developments; - 2) Manage the health of the aquatic system; - 3) Manage the fish and wildlife values; and - 4) Provide and implement mitigation as needed.